dsb-norge/github-actions-terraform/README.md

 - terraform-version: The version of Terraform to use for the tests (required).
 - tflint-version: The version of tflint (required)

- Environment Variables:
+#### Secrets

+There are two possibilities to pass secrets to this action.
+Either use of ```secrets: inherit``` or through environment variables:

 - ARM_TENANT_ID: Azure Tenant ID (from REPO secrets)
 - ARM_SUBSCRIPTION_ID: Azure Subscription ID (from REPO secrets)
 - ARM_CLIENT_ID: Azure Service Principal Client ID (from REPO secrets)

+Env variables below are required.

 - ARM_USE_OIDC: Enable OIDC for Azure authentication
 - ARM_USE_AZUREAD: Enable Azure AD for authentication
 - TF_IN_AUTOMATION: Set to true to indicate Terraform is running in automation